oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 ### Time-based competitions

-Time-based competitions will focus on testing specific features and also incentivizing early community coordination.
+Time-based challenges will focus on testing specific features and also incentivizing early community coordination.
 To the extent we can, we’ll announce these rewards in real time.
 Examples of these competitions include: